DreamSpoon/AMH2B/README.md

 See the AMH2B menu, the Armature panel, Text Editor Script Name - this is where you enter the name of the CSV text you just created.

-Select the armature that needs it's pose-bones adjusted
+Select the armature that needs it's pose-bones adjusted.

 Press button AMH2B -> AdjustPose